Core Course Descriptions

 Social work administration, planning and policy practice concentration (SWAPPP)

-The concentration in administration, planning and policy practice prepares graduates to become leaders skilled in analyzing, formulating, implementing and evaluating policies, plans and programs.
+The concentration in administration, planning and policy practice1 prepares graduates to become leaders skilled in analyzing, formulating, implementing and evaluating policies, plans and programs.
 The knowledge, values and skills that are taught emphasize current theory and research through classroom and field-based experiences.
 Practice takes place in the context of a complex, changing environment in which communities and governmental, legislative, nonprofit and for-profit organizations advocate for, plan and deliver social services and advocate for social change.
 The major themes within the integrated curriculum are social and economic justice, diversity, leadership and advocacy.

 Focuses on advanced policy analysis through an in-depth, focused examination of a particular social policy area or population.
 Extends basic knowledge and skills of policy formulation, development and impact analysis/evaluation, as these affect practice on behalf of clients.
 Examines diversity of policy sources; value, political and economic determinants; policy formulation processes; the policy basis for current services; a broad range of potential need domains; and current programs and laws.
 Integrates knowledge of human behavior and the social environment relevant to the focal policy areas and pays special attention to issues of social and economic justice.
 Examines current policy issues, advocacy efforts related to these issues and practice strategies for effecting change.